TarsCloud/TarsFramework/README.md

 [点我查看中文版](README.zh.md)

-This project is the basic service of the Tars framework and is the basic framework for the operation of the services that carry the TARS language.
+This project is the basic service of the whole Tars framework and is also the basic operational framework for all the languages in TARS Project.

 Directory |Features